-a) They meet the CLEARANCE and CREEPAGE DISTANCE requirements for FUNCTIONAL INSULATION in 2.10.

-b) They withstand the electric strength tests for FUNCTIONAL INSULATION in 5.2.2.

-c) They are short-circuited where a short circuit could cause:

-1) overheating of any material creating a risk of fire, unless the material that could be overheated is of FLAMMABILITY CLASS V-1; Or

-2) thermal damage to BASIC INSULATION, SUPPLEMENTARY INSULATION OF REINFORCED INSULATION, thereby creating a risk of electric shock.
+- a) They meet the CLEARANCE and CREEPAGE DISTANCE requirements for FUNCTIONAL INSULATION in 2.10. - b) They withstand the electric strength tests for Functional insulation in 5.2.2. - c) They are short-circuited where a short circuit could cause: - 1) overheating of any material creating a risk of fire, unless the material that could be overheated is of FLAMMABILITY CLASS V-1; or - 2) thermal damage to BASIC INSULATION, SUPPLEMENTARY INSULATION or REINFORCED | INSULATION, thereby creating a risk of electric shock.